Lane Thomas Preview, Player Props: Nationals vs. Marlins

-Lane Thomas -- with an on-base percentage of .268 in his past 10 games, 61 points lower than his season-long percentage -- will be in action for the Washington Nationals against the Miami Marlins, with Braxton Garrett on the mound, on August 31 at 7:05 PM ET.
+The Washington Nationals, including Lane Thomas (.268 on-base percentage in past 10 games, 61 points below season-long percentage), take on starter Eury Perez and the Miami Marlins at Nationals Park, Friday at 7:05 PM ET.

 Lane Thomas Game Info & Props vs. the Marlins